CamiloTDex/olp-docs/readme.md

-# Welcome to Open Logistics Protocol
+# Welcome to the Open Logistics Protocol

 Open Source Protocol for Orchestration of Domestic and Cross Border Logistics Workflow